Dr. Joanna Lazier

-- We are a mid-sized program.
-This means a broad spectrum of exposures, with many subspecialty clinics, but the opportunity for a personalized program, to know your staff well, and to get lots of one on one training.
+We are a mid-sized program.
+This means we have opportunities for a broad spectrum of exposures, with many subspecialty clinics, together with the opportunity for a personalized program, to get to know your staff well, and to get lots of one on one training.

-- The Genetics Diagnostic Laboratories are located next
+The Genetics Diagnostic Laboratories are located next to the clinic.